ontariosystems/iscenv/README.md

 The command consists of a single command line utility **`iscenv`**.
 This utility is self-documenting.
 Please refer to its help for further documentation on each command.

+## Caveats
+- Do not add a default namespace to the root user on the instance, this will break features that wrap csession as it can no longer use the -U switch

 # TODO
 Below are some items that we wish (or may wish) to do in the future.
 Those in the maybe section should be considered only if they will not complicate the intentionally simple design of this project.

 ## Needed
+- `iscenv logs` which reads the JSON logs from within the container and writes them as color logs

 ## Maybe
 - Add the ability to pass a command to execute to internal start